jacobshaw41/jacob-shaw.github.io/_posts/2020-12-5-Hospital-Lab.md

 ## Methodology

-Overall, I encountered no systematic and very little other problems.
-The ideas behind all of my methods worked, but problems occasionally arose in their implemention.

 In order to do this, I employed a variety of methods spread across two different Python files.
 The first python file queried the website and used it to write a .csv file.
 The second python file took that .csv file, and organized and analyzed it to get the final result.
 My workflow could be separated into three different steps:

 1. Extraction